ash-project/ash_json_api/documentation/tutorials/getting-started-with-json-api.md

 ## Open API

-If you want to expose your API via Swagger UI or Redoc, follow [this documentation](/documentation/topics/open-api.html).
+If you want to expose your API via Swagger UI or Redoc, see [the open api documentation](/documentation/topics/open-api.md).